 pyvistacommunity to functionally test the new release.
 It is best to locally install this branch and use it in production.
 Any bugs identified should have their hotfixes pushed to this release branch.

-When the branch is deemed as stable for public release, the PR will be merged to master and the
+When the branch is deemed as stable for public release, the PR will be merged to main and the

 MAJOR.MINOR.0release.
 The release branch will not be deleted.
 Tag the release with: